flaxland natural fibres

 Some dust when scutching and hackling - masks supplied if requested.

-Flax Spinning at Flaxland one day course
+Flax Spinning one day for beginners and experienced

-You will learn final hackling for long line spinning, dressing a distaff, flax spinning on a treadle wheel, preparing flax tow and spinning.
-Identify twist direction, understand yarn count (thickness). £75 per person includes materials.
-We have five spinning wheels with low spinning ratios making learning easier or you can bring your own wheel.
-Practice with long-line imported dutch fibres.
+You will learn final hackling for long line spinning, dressing both a cone and lantern type distaff distaff, flax spinning on a treadle wheel, preparing flax tow and spinning.
+Identify twist direction, understand yarn count (thickness).Practice with long-line, Dutch or English fibres.

 Program 9.45 start at 10 am